 And it really works; client testimonials are here.

-If you have ADHD and are newly diagnosed or newly paying attention to it because life has become more complex, check out my workbook, “You Are Not Your Adult ADHD” at only $27.
-I also offer pricing if you’d like diffrent levels of my support, coaching or guidance as you go through it.
+If you have ADHD and are newly diagnosed or newly paying attention to it because life has become more complex, check out my workbook, “Change Your Habits: ADHD Style”.
+I also offer pricing if you’d like different levels of my support, coaching or guidance as you go through it.
 More details and previews here.